okta/okta-oidc-ios/README.md

 #### clear

 Removes the local authentication state by removing cached tokens in the keychain.

-**Note:** SDK deletes all keychain items accessible to an application.
+**Warning:** SDK deletes all keychain items accessible to an application.

 ```swift
 stateManager.clear()